Who Should File for Divorce First?

 Turn to a Team of Experienced Legal Professionals

 It is also helpful to already have a divorce team lined up.
-Finding the right attorney is a difficult and timely process.
+Finding the right lawyer is a difficult and timely process.
 If you already have your attorneys set, you won't waste any time in being prepared and knowing what legal steps you need to take.
-If you are not prepared, your spouse could meet with the attorneys you are interested in before you get the chance.
+If you are not prepared, your spouse could meet with the lawyers you are interested in before you get the chance.
 This would establish an attorney-client relationship and make that attorney off limits to you.

 David Schulman is a Rock Star!!- Scott M.